MarlinFirmware/Configurations/config/examples/Creality/CR-10/BTT_SKR_MINI_E3_V3.0.1/README.md

 If you have diag jumpers removed on X Y Z axis, meaning you are not using SENSORLESS_HOMING then go ahead and uncomment DIAG_JUMPERS_REMOVED in Configuration_adv.h.

+### NOTE: Assumed BLTOUCH configuration is that it's using the 5 pin connector that is connected to the dedicated BLTOUCH header pins, as per the official BTT SKR MINI E3 V3 instruction manual.
+IF you for example can not use the dedicated port and will use the Z min endstop pin for BLTOUCH then you need to make the following change:

+Uncomment in Configuration.h:

++Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PIN;

 # Major changes made compared to stock Configuration.h:

 Drivers set to TMC2209;